RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 SwiGLU is a gated linear unit (GLU) version of this.
 GLUs were introduced in [2016](https://arxiv.org/abs/1612.08083).
 GLUs modify the feed-forward network by introducing a gating mechanism that controls information flow, allowing the network to selectively emphasize or suppress different parts of the input.
 This works by adding another linear transformation of the input $$Vx$$ that acts as the gating function.
 The gating function performs element-wise multiplication with the output of the first feedforward layer and activation function.
 SwiGLU is a GLU that uses Swish as the activation function.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/swiglu.png" caption="" alt="SwiGLU" width=400 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/swiglu.png" caption="" alt="SwiGLU" width=400 class="image-fluid mx-auto d-block" %}

 $$
 \mathrm{SwiGLU}(x) = \mathrm{Swish}(xW_1+b)⊗(Vx+c)